-- Nightie / Gown / Robe: for covering up quickly if it’s chilly in hospital, especially soon after delivery, when doctor are still checking up your bits.
+- Gown / Robe: these are perfect for covering up quickly if it’s chilly in hospital, especially soon after delivery, when doctor are still checking up your bits.
 A robe in particular is nice and easy to open up if you are breastfeeding.
 These are definitely must-have clothing items for after delivery.

 - Drinks: it’s very important to drink during labor, so don’t forget something to drink.
 Maybe pack a reusable water bottle so that you can keep refilling it with the water from the hospital.
 You do not want your partner to keep having to walk back and forth to the water station 🙂

 One like this one with a straw would be ideal!